This article combines and defines common concepts/ terms and uses them to show how :Recover and :Collaborate work together.

 We'll go ahead and accept the warning to add the Trust so you can see the results:

-Notice the asterisk in the right-most, "M" column of the Third Party Trust List: This indicates that the authorized Account is a DefiniSec employee, and as a result, if/ when using Double Encryption, the sanctity of theoretical isolation is violated.
+Notice the asterisk in the right-most, "M" column of the Third Party Trust List: This indicates that the authorized Account is a DefiniSec (or Managed Service Provider) employee, and as a result, if/ when using Double Encryption, the sanctity of theoretical isolation is violated.

 Most software vendors claim they cannot access your cloud-stored content.
 That is almost never the case - most rely on internal controls that limit access to employees and operations staff.
-When using SSProtect with Hybrid Conversion, it doesn't matter if our staff can get to your KODiAC Managed Data Archive, the encryption mechanism and key combination is isolated such that, for all DefiniSec staff and all time, your content is protected.
+When using SSProtect with Hybrid Conversion, it doesn't matter if internal staff can get to your KODiAC Managed Data Archive, the encryption mechanism and key combination is isolated such that, for all staff and all time, your content is protected.
+With access to all KODiAC Cloud Services content, it's by design theoretically impossible to reconstruct plaintext.
+They decryption keys aren't there, and never have been.

-Stated otherwise, Hybrid Conversion-stored data isolation is technically and theoretically sound unless an attacker - DefiniSec or otherwise - breaches both our cloud service layer and your specific host computer.
+Stated another way, Hybrid Conversion-stored data isolation is technically and theoretically sound unless an attacker - DefiniSec or otherwise - breaches both KODiAC Cloud Services and also very specific end-user host computer(s).

-Finally, remember that Data Sharing is not Transitive, in that you cannot grant access to Party A who then trusts Party B and expect Party B to have access to your content.
-This is again purposed, and built into the protective mechanism so has nothing to do with simple logic - it simply can't be done given the materials available, even if the business logic were modified.
-That is the essence of true isolation - the essence achieved in all but the most limited case, which still transcends the protective isolation many others have, despite all claims to the contrary.
+And don't forget that Data Sharing is not Transitive, in that you cannot grant access to Party A who then trusts Party B and expect Party B to have access to your content.
+This is again purposed, and built into the protective mechanism so has nothing to do with simple logic - it simply can't be done given the materials available, even if business logic was modified.

 You can search this site for more information on various topics, or use this link to submit a specific request.
 You can also send email directly to firstname.lastname@example.org, and our staff will respond to your needs as soon as possible.